If you're here, then you're probably feeling pretty lost with your novel right now.

 Is there anything you don't read?

 Thanks for asking!
 I can handle most content, but my tolerance does go up and down depending on my current life circumstances.
-If you could provide a list of trigger/content warnings when you contact me, I would really appreciate it!
+If you could provide a list of content warnings when you contact me, I would really appreciate it!

 Do you offer payment plans?